bfolliot/behat-in-sublime-text/README.md

 ### Installation:

-Use Package Controller or clone this repository in your Sublime Text Packages directory, and you're ready to go.
+Use Package Controller ("Run Behat") or clone this repository in your Sublime Text Packages directory, and you're ready to go.

 ### Usage: